swiss-ai/video2dataset/README.md

 ```bash
 pip install -r requirements-test.txt
 ```
 then
 ```bash
 make lint
 make test
 ```

-You can use `make black` to reformat the code

 `python -m pytest -x -s -v tests -k "dummy"` to run a specific test

+formatting:
+Please use `pre-commit` (`pip install pre-commit` and then `pre-commit install`) so that code is automatically linted when committing.

 ## Citation
 ```bibtex